Frequently Asked Questions

 What happens when the CONFOTUR exemption expires?

-Once the exemption period ends, you become subject to all standard DR property taxes: the annual IPI property tax (1% on assessed value above ~$170,000 USD), the 27% income tax on rental revenue, and the 3% transfer tax on any future sale.
+Once the exemption period ends, you become subject to all standard DR property taxes: the annual IPI property tax (1% on assessed value above ~$182,000 USD), Dominican income tax on rental revenue (individuals: progressive up to 25% on net rental; companies (SRL/EIRL): 27% flat on net), and the 27% capital gains tax on any future sale.
 Plan your investment model accounting for these costs after expiration.
+Use the Tax Entity toggle above to see savings under each structure.

 Is rental income really tax-free under CONFOTUR?